svip-lab/HRNet-for-Fashion-Landmark-Estimation.PyTorch/README.md

 #### 2) Convert annotations into coco-type
 The above code repo provides a script to convert annotations into *coco-type*.

 We uploaded our converted annotation file onto [OneDrive](#OneDrive-Cloud-Storage) named as `train/val-coco_style.json`.
-We also made truncated json files named as `XX-1000.json` meaning the first 1000 samples in the dataset to save the loading time during development period.
+We also made truncated json files such as `train-coco_style-32.json` meaning the first 32 samples in the dataset to save the loading time during development period.

 #### 3) Install the deepfashion_api